nielspeter/redis-migrate/README.md

   port: 6379
   password: "****"
 ```

+The `chunkSize` option specifies the number of keys that will be migrated from the source to the target Redis instance in a single batch.
+This can be adjusted to better suit the performance characteristics of your Redis instances.
+A larger chunk size may speed up the migration process but could also strain the system resources, while a smaller chunk size may be less taxing on system resources but could prolong the migration duration.
+Finding a balanced chunk size based on your system's capability and the network conditions is advisable.

+The `matchPattern` option allows for selective migration of keys based on a specified pattern.
+This can be very useful in scenarios where only a subset of keys needs to be migrated.
+For example, if you only want to migrate keys that are related to a particular module or feature, you can set the matchPattern accordingly.
+The pattern syntax follows the Redis SCAN command's match pattern rules.
+In this example, setting `matchPattern` to `"my:*"` will only migrate keys that start with `"my:"`.

 Please note that both Redis instances should be running and accessible from the machine where this tool is run.